advdotnet/STACK-Engine/README.md

 # STACK Engine

 The STACK Engine is a free and open .NET framework dedicated to create 2D point & click graphic adventure games for desktop PCs.
-It is used to develop [Session Seven](https://github.com/advdotnet/Session-Seven) which is also open source and which will be released for free.
+It is used to develop [Session Seven](https://github.com/advdotnet/Session-Seven) which is also open source and has been released for free.

 ## Build Status